[icon]

 Popup windows are created by Popup in the Tools menu (and its equivalent "Pop" toolbar button and Ctrl/Command-P accelerator key); by clicking on Grep matches (also in Tools); and by other programs.
 The Clone option in Tools makes a window of the same type as the subject; running it on a main window is the only way to make another main window.

 You can also open more PyEdit windows by running the program again (e.g., clicking its shortcut or alias on your desktop).
-For the Mac app, this simply creates a new popup window if PyEdit is already running.
+For the macOS app, this simply creates a new popup window if PyEdit is already running.
 For others, this makes independent windows that are never closed by another run's windows, though separately started sessions don't know about unsaved changes or open files in other sessions.

-Note to Mac users:
+Note to macOS users

 You also have a Quit in the application's (leftmost) menu and in your Dock item for PyEdit.
 Both are always the same as the main window's red-circle quit button and File-menu Quit—they close the entire app and all its windows, either immediately if there are no unsaved changes, or after you verify the quit.
 That is: